 Pecks seeds from the soil, pecks vegetables.

 Eats nuts, pecks pipe irrigation systems.

 pecks shoots and fruit.

-The grid is produced from 2.1 meters to 10 meters wide and is delivered to customers in rolls, the length of which is determined in the order.
+This net is produced from 2.1 meters to 10 meters wide and is delivered to customers in rolls, the length of which is determined in the order.

 If you need additional information, please contact our sales department.

 Share your experiences or tell about your experience.